Beyond Transactions – Do You Need to Humanize Your Brand?

 We’re in the Human Era

 We’re in what has been dubbed the Human Era.
 Brands are moving from institutional to more human; after all – your ideal customers are people.
-Sure, they can identify what you offer, but how can you help them understand why they should select your company – in what might often be perceived as a sea of sameness when it comes to benefits, features and even points of difference.
+Sure, they can identify what you offer, but how can you help them understand why they should select your company – in what might often be perceived as a sea of sameness when it comes to benefits, features and even point of difference.

-Humanizing brands has become increasingly important in categories such as financial services and healthcare, which tend to have lower Net Promoter Scores (NPS) due to the confusion and frustration often associated with healthcare and financial services which is still recovering from high-levels of consumer mistrust.
+Humanizing B2B companies' brands has become increasingly important in categories such as financial services and healthcare, which tend to have lower Net Promoter Scores (NPS) due to the confusion and frustration often associated with healthcare and financial services which is still recovering from high-levels of consumer mistrust.

-Is Your Brand Exhibiting Human Behaviors?
+Is Your Company Exhibiting Human Behaviors with its B2B Marketing?